direct mail list

 2. Don't send mail to banks or large financial institutions.

 It is highly unlikely you'll ever do business directly with a massive corporation like JP Morgan Chase Bank, Wells Fargo, or Bank of America.
-Whenever I see a property owner that doesn't look like an individual owner or small company on my list, I almost always delete those recipients from my list.
+Whenever I see a property owner who doesn't look like an individual owner or a small company on my list, I usually delete those recipients from my list.

 3. Don't send duplicate mailers to the same owner.

 You will almost always find certain owners (and addresses) that appear multiple times on your list.
-Use the sort function to put your recipients in alphabetical order (explained in the video above) to spot them easily and delete the duplicates.
+Use the sort function to put your recipients in alphabetical order (explained in the video above) to easily identify them and delete duplicates.
 There is no reason to send 20 postcards to one recipient just because they own 20 properties.
 Be smart about it.

 4. Delete any addresses that don't make sense.

-You will also come across address fields that are either not formatted correctly, are missing information, or are blank altogether.
+You will usually encounter address fields that are either not formatted correctly, missing information, or blank altogether.
 If you inadvertently send mail to these addresses, they will be promptly returned to your mailbox.
 This is your chance to delete these entries before you waste money on them.

 missing information in list